-Ready to conquer you locum tenens physician taxes
+Ready to conquer your locum tenens physician taxes?

 Okay, maybe “conquer” is too strong of a word here.
 But at least you have a sense of what the primary concerns are when it comes to planning for and paying your taxes as a locum tenens physician.

 No matter who you are, taxes can be overwhelming and stressful.
-With a little more research, and in consultation with a qualified tax consultant, you’ll be able to handle your locum tenens physician taxes, no problem, while reaping all the advantages that this exciting career path has to offer.
+With a little more research and consultation with a qualified tax consultant, you’ll be able to handle your locum tenens physician taxes while reaping all the advantages that this exciting career path has to offer.